anjalipravindeore/calculator-project/README.md

 # calculator-project
-A Simple Calculator for genral purpose:
+A Simple Calculator for genral calculations.The goal of this project is to develope calculator that can perform arithmetic operations, such as addition, subtraction, multiplication, and division.

 ## Why use it?